Table of Contents

 Playwriting

-Brendan Bourque-Sheil is a playwright and storyteller based in Houston.
-His plays have been produced in Houston, Chicago, New York City, Cincinnati, and Ann Arbor, at theatres including Stages Theatre Company and The Know Theatre.
-His plays have also been named as finalists for the National Playwright's Conference at the Eugene O'Neill Theatre Center, the Reva Shiner Comedy Award, and Southwest Theatre Productions' "Plays With a Strong Female Lead" Competition.
-In 2022, he was named winner of the Moondance International Film Festival Stage Play Competition.
-As a storyteller, he's appeared on PBS's Stories From the Stage and City Cast Houston.
-For eight years, he has worked as a teaching artist for Alley Theatre, and a consultant in Creative Writing for the Kinder High School of Performing and Visual Arts.
+Brendan Bourque-Sheil's plays include Dogrose Patrol (written with Madison Smith), Sunrise Coven, Between Two Caves, and The Book of Maggie.
+His work has been produced in Houston, New York City, Chicago, Cincinnati, and Ann Arbor.
+He’s been a finalist for the National Playwright’s Conference at the Eugene O’Neill Theatre Center, the Reva Shiner Comedy Award, and Southwest Theatre Productions “Plays With a Strong Female Lead” Competition, and a winner of the Moondance International Film Festival Stage Play Competition.
+He has participated in the Stillwright Retreat and won the Writer's Colony's “Real People, Real Struggles, Real Stories: Writing About Mental Illness” Fellowship.
+For ten years, he has worked as a teaching artist for Alley Theatre, and a consultant in Creative Writing for the Kinder High School of Performing and Visual Arts.
+He’s a member of the Rec Room Writers Group and The Dramatist Guild.
+He also tells personal narrative stories for a live audience at shows including Grown-Up Storytime, City Cast Houston, and World Channel's "Stories From the Stage."
+He enjoys learning American Sign Language and taking long walks in graveyards.

 Chaney Tullos (he/him)